Teaching and Education Degrees: What Can I Do with a Degree in Education?

 What Is a Degree in Education and What Can You Do with One?

 What education do you need to become a teacher?
 This depends on the type of teacher.
 In most cases, K-12 teachers need at least a Bachelor’s in Education to teach.
-This can vary depending on the location (some require a master’s degree, while others may accept a high school diploma and certifications or an associate’s), but typically, schools expect their prospective teachers to have a bachelor’s degree.
+This can vary depending on the location.
+Some require a master’s degree, while others may accept a high school diploma and certifications or an associate.
+But typically, schools expect their prospective teachers to have a bachelor’s degree.
 Other careers that involve teaching will also want a bachelor’s degree at least.

-For specialized teaching or teaching at a higher level, a master’s degree or better may become necessary.
+For specialized teaching or teaching at a higher level, a master’s degree or more may become necessary.
 A master’s degree is also considered necessary to teach at the college level or to move into administrative positions.
-For those that want to dig deep into teaching methodologies, research, and make changes to the fundamental way teaching works, then pursuing a full doctorate in education is the way to do it.
+If you want to dig deep into teaching methodologies, research, and make changes to the fundamental way teaching works, then pursuing a full doctorate in education is the way to do it.

-How to become a school teacher?
 The path towards becoming a school teacher is mostly straightforward.
-First, applicants must obtain their bachelor’s degree.
-In some places, it’s possible to start teaching the preschool level with an associate’s degree, but that isn’t a given and more schools are expecting a bachelor’s for these types of programs as well.
+First, applicants must earn their bachelor’s degree.
+In some places, it’s possible to start teaching the preschool level with an associate degree.
+But that isn’t a given.
+More schools are expecting a bachelor’s for these types of programs as well.

 Teachers also require licensing or certification to teach.
-Teachers in every state need state licensing, and certifications are sometimes necessary to teach a certain subject or at a certain grade level.
+Teachers in every state need state licensing.
+Certifications are sometimes necessary to teach a certain subject or at a certain grade level.
 In addition, applicants will also spend time as student teachers.
-This will give them valuable classroom experience and can be thought of as a kind of internship.
+This will give them valuable classroom experience.
+It can be thought of as a kind of internship.

 What Are the Best Schools or Programs for Earning an Education Degree?

 As with all degrees, there’s not one type of place, program, or school that’s right for every person.
-When looking at the options, applicants need to pay attention to a school or program’s reputation and offerings.
-Maybe most importantly, applicants need to pay attention to the school or program’s accreditation status.
-Proper accreditation gives the best indication of whether a school or program will offer a valuable and viable education degree.
+When looking at the options, you need to pay attention to a school or program’s reputation and offerings.
+Maybe most importantly, you need to pay attention to the school or program’s accreditation status.
+Proper accreditation gives the best indication of whether a school or program will offer a valuable education degree.

-There are different types of accreditation, and the more applicants understand what to look for, the better chance they will have of narrowing their options down to the programs that are right for their needs.
-Generally, there are two broad categories of accreditation, which includes regional accreditation and specialized accreditation.
+There are different types of accreditation, and the more you understand what to look for, the better chance you will have of narrowing your options down to the programs that are right for your needs.
+Generally, there are two broad categories of accreditation:

 Regional, or institutional accreditation means a college or university adheres to the educational standards set by one of the country’s seven accreditation groups.
 Regional accreditation almost always applies to the college or university, rather than to specific programs in the school.
-This means the school itself may have exemplary educational standards, but it doesn’t always mean the education program or course in the school is great.
-To put that in perspective, some very excellent colleges can still have poor individual programs or tracts where the school doesn’t excel.
+This means the school itself may have exemplary educational standards.
+But it doesn’t always mean the education program or course in the school is great.
+Some very excellent colleges can still have poor individual programs or tracts where the school doesn’t excel.
 A college that produces excellent engineers isn’t always the one that will produce excellent teachers.
 Nevertheless, regional accreditation is a good start when looking for a school.

 In education, the main accreditation types to look for are the CAEP, NCATE, and TEAC: